untu/project-book/README.md

 Project Book

-Project Book это коллекция гениальных идей созданная людьми желающими улучшить мир.
-Именно на этой площадке инвесторы могут приумножить свой капитал проинвестировав в перспективный проект.

-Сайт проекта project-book.rossinno.net

-Project Book разрабатывается с использованием передовых технологий Angular2 и MeteorJS на языке TypeScript.
-Проект с открытым кодом, чтоб каждый мог подчерпнуть для себя что-то новое.
-Будем рады помощь в разработке и развитии проекта.

-Установка
+  Project Book is the SW tool to make peoples ideas collection open and clear.

+The Project Book could be used as:
+- a tool for innovation inside a company;
+- a tool for customers to company/community communication channel for features/products reinnovation;
+- as a social network for projects/ideas share, rate, verify, comment, follow and join.

+The Project Book already working on http://project-book.rossinno.net which is started as an alpha version of Social Network of The Projects.
+There's a plan to implement business model canvas, ROI and other tools to verify an idea.

+The Project Book is build with latest aproach of Angular2 & MeteorJS on TypeScript lang.
+That's Open Source for noncommertial/internal use & should be purchased for a business.
+Everybody is welcome to join for the contribution.

+Intalling:

   $ git clone ... project_folder
   $ cd project_folder
   $ npm i

-Конфигурация социальных сервисов
+Social networking interconnection configuration:

   $ cd project_folder
   $ cp server/configuration.example.ts server/configuration.ts
   $ nano server/configuration.ts

-Запуск
+Server side start procedure:

   $ meteor